Nicoshev/rapidhash/README.md

 ![rapidhash, collisions, histogram](https://github.com/Nicoshev/rapidhash/assets/127915393/fc4c7c76-69b3-4d68-908b-f3e8723a32bb)

 Each dataset individual result can be found in the [collisions folder](https://github.com/Nicoshev/rapidhash/tree/master/collisions)
+The provided default seed and the [collision test program](https://github.com/Nicoshev/rapidhash/tree/master/collisions) were used to produce the results.